Druminto/hello-world/README.md

 # hello-world
-This repository is for practising the GitHub Floz
+This repository is for practising the GitHub Flow
+I will learn how to put my sql code on GitHub